Mid levelcybersecurity

 Q5

-Tell me about a time when you identified a critical security alert that turned out to be a false positive.
-What was the situation, how did you determine it was a false positive, and what did you do to prevent similar alerts in the future?
+Tell me about a time when you discovered a false positive alert that was consuming significant SOC resources.
+What was your situation, what steps did you take to confirm it was a false positive, and what did you do to prevent similar alerts in the future?

 Q6

-Describe a situation where you had to escalate an incident to your incident response team or management.
-What factors led you to make that decision, what information did you provide, and what was the outcome?
+Describe a situation where you had to escalate an alert to the incident response team.
+What made you decide it required escalation, what information did you provide, and what was the outcome?

 Q7